My eyes have seen your salvation

 The desire for love, peace and freedom has always been a concern of humanity.
 Unfortunately, however, we live in a world that is exactly the opposite: hate, war, captivity and intolerance.
 The organizers of the Street Parade pose Focus on freedom.
 But what did they not recognize?
 What's the point you're apparently blind to?
 True freedom requires Jesus and it is Jesus who has to be the focus!
 Then there is love, peace, freedom and tolerance.
 Then you can celebrate and dance!
 Unfortunately, this wonderful knowledge is still not accessible to many today.

-“But if our gospel is covered, so it is hidden from those who are perishing, the unbelievers, whose minds the god of this world has blinded them from seeing the brightness of the gospel of the glory of Christ, who is in the image of God.
+“But if our gospel is indeed veiled, then it is to those who are being hidden, who are perishing, to the unbelievers, whose minds the god of this world has blinded, so that they may not see the light of the gospel of the glory of Christ, who is the image of God.
 For we do not preach ourselves, but Christ Jesus as Lord, and ourselves as your slaves for Jesus' sake.
-For God who said: Out of darkness will light shine! he who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ" (2 Corinthians 4,3-6).
+For God, who said, “Let light shine out of darkness,” , which has shone in our hearts to the light of the knowledge of the glory of God in the face of Jesus Christ” (2 Korinther 4,3-6).

 Jesus is a light that unbelievers cannot see.

-“Now, Lord, according to your word, you send your servant away in peace; for my eyes have seen your salvation, which you have prepared in the sight of all the nations, a light for revelation to the nations and for the glory of your people Israel" (Luke 2,29-32).
+“Now, Lord, you are releasing your servant in peace according to your word; for my eyes have seen your salvation, which you have prepared in the presence of all nations: a light for revelation to the nations, and for the glory of your people Israel.”
+(Lukas 2,29-32).

 Jesus Christ came like a light to illuminate this world.

-"Out of darkness will light shine! he who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ" (2 Corinthians 4,6).
+"Out of darkness, light will shine!" , which has shone in our hearts to the light of the knowledge of the glory of God in the face of Jesus Christ” (2 Korinther 4,6).

 The view of Jesus Christ was an experience of life for Simeon, the crucial point before he could say goodbye to this life.
 Siblings, have our eyes recognized God's salvation in all its glory?
 It is important never to forget how much God has blessed us by opening our eyes to salvation:

-“No one can come to me unless the Father who sent me draws him; and I will raise him up on the last day.
-It is written in the prophets: "And they shall all be taught of God."
+“No one can come to me unless the Father who sent me draws him, and I will raise him up at the last day.
+It is written in the Prophets: ‘And they will all be taught by God.’
 Everyone who has heard and learned from the Father comes to me.
-Not that anyone has seen the Father, except he who is of God, he has seen the Father.
+Not one has seen the Father except the one who is from God; he has seen the Father.
 Truly, truly, I say to you, whoever believes has eternal life.
 I am the bread of life.
-Your fathers ate the manna in the desert and died.
+Your ancestors ate the manna in the wilderness and died.”
 This is the bread that comes down from heaven, so that one may eat of it and not die.
 I am the living bread that came down from heaven; if anyone eats of this bread, he will live forever.
-But the bread that I will give is my flesh for the life of the world” (John 6,44-51).
+The bread that I will give for the life of the world is my flesh.
+(Johannes 6,44-51).

 Jesus Christ is the living bread, the salvation of God.
 Do we still remember the time when God opened our eyes to this knowledge?
 Paul will never forget the moment of his enlightenment, we read about it when he was on his way to Damascus: